NVIDIA/NeMo/README.md

 **23B configuration:**

 The 23B model uses the bf16 data type.
-It can be trained in about 55 days using 40 nodes with 8 GPUs per node.
+It can be trained in about 36 days using 40 nodes with 8 GPUs per node.
 The model includes 36 transformer layers, a hidden size of 5120, a feedforward network size of 10880, and 64 attention heads with GeGLU activation function.
-The sequence length is 512, and the optimizer is Adam.
+The sequence length is 512, and the optimizer is Distributed Adam.
 This model uses tensor parallelism of 4 and pipeline parallelism of 2.
 For the details on all the parameters, see the `t5/23b.yaml` config file.